olusesimrg/olusesimrg/README.md

-### Hi there 👋
+### Hi 👋 I'm Gbolahan Olusesi

-Here are some ideas to get you started:
+Not just your Ordinary DEV!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently Learning alot of things
-- 🌱 I’m currently learning ...
-React.js
-- 👯 I’m looking to collaborate on ...
-React.js
-- 🤔 I’m looking for help with ...
+- 🌱 Working hard to Improve my Emotional Intelligence and Communication Skills
+- 👯 Looking to Collaborate with other devs and contribute more to OpenSource
+- 🤔 Is there a Gig?
+Or an Urgent deal?
+Hit me up through my mail, twitter or linkedin
-- 💬 Ask me about ... anything
+- 💬 Ask me about anything
+- 😄 Pronouns: He/Him
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/olusesimrg/)